AnabelaLealCosta19/bonodopt/README.md

 - As a user type, I want to perform an action, so that I can achieve a goal.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+### Design Choices

+#### Layout

+#### Colour scheme

+#### Imagery

+#### Typography

+#### Icons

+In the call to action section on the home page, I used icons to signalize that "Adopt a bonobo" and "Sponsor our work" are clickable links by changing their color when hovering.
+Since this is quite different from the usual links and buttons used throughout this website, it makes them stand out.
+As the main objective of Bonodopt is to raise funding, this is thought to increase the likelihood to get the user to the form and its submission.

+Icons were furthermore used in the footer to keep it visually clean and create space.
+This enabled me to provide the user with two different options to get in touch as well as links to 5 different social media accounts without overwhelming him with a busy footer.

 ### Accessibility